Harris, Saskatchewan: History

 As the Goose Lake Rail Line, the name given the Canadian Northern Railway line connecting Calgary with Saskatoon, approached the community, it was soon realized that the surveyors had made plans to lay the line two miles away.
-The townsfolk quickly purchased land along the new rail line from a local homesteader and moved the entire community to its current location on mile 52 of the Goose Lake Line.
+The townsfolk purchased land along the new rail line from a local homesteader and moved the entire community to its current location on mile-52 of the Goose Lake Line.
 The move necessitated a new name for the community.
 Several names were considered but when permission was granted to Richard Harris to move his post office to the new site, the Harris name went with it and so was born; Harris, Saskatchewan.
 In the fall of 1908, the first train rolled through the community.
 Harris incorporated as a village on August 10, 1909.

 As the 20th century rolled on, the community witnessed many changes.
-Many businesses opened and closed over the years, leaving behind many important examples of early 20th century architecture in the community (see "Historic Buildings" below.)
+Many businesses opened and closed over the years, leaving behind many important examples of early 20th century architecture in the community.
 In 1916 the first telephone company was established in town and on its heels, cement sidewalks were poured in the 1920s and a decade later, in 1930, power came to Harris.
 In 1955 Sask Power established a natural gas utility with a gravity sewer system following in 1960.
 The 1970s saw the village undertake a large street paving effort that was completed by 1980 and in 1976 the municipal water treatment plant and distribution system was established.
-Today, the village of Harris boasts nearly 200 residents and many thriving businesses.
+Today, the village of Harris has nearly 200 residents and many businesses.